 Before starting any work with biological material, a risk assessment must be performed.
 This assessment determines the appropriate work procedures and containment level in which the work can be safely completed.
-Risk Management Services personnel will assess the biological agent, host (or person working with the agent) and the environment in which the work will be performed.
+Health, Safety and Environment Services (HSE) personnel will assist in the assessment of the biological agent, host (or person working with the agent) and the environment in which the work will be performed.

-Once the risk assessment has been completed, RMS will advise the Biosafety committee on the appropriate containment level.
+Once the risk assessment has been completed, HSE will advise the Biosafety committee on the appropriate containment level.

 Many biological agents are pathogenic to humans, animals, or other forms of life.
 The Public Health Agency of Canada has developed Laboratory Biosafety Guidelines which assist in classifying biological agents into different Risk Groups.
 For more information on Risk Groups and how they are organized, please refer to the UBC Biosafety Manual.